chromoxdor/EasyFetch/README.md

 If you like my work consider a donation: [![donate](https://img.shields.io/badge/donate-ko--fi-orange)](https://ko-fi.com/chromoxdor)

-# EasyFetch - dashboard for ESPeasy
+# EasyFetch - an alternative dashboard for ESPeasy

 Easyfetch is a alternative dashboard in tile optic for ESPeasy (https://github.com/letscontrolit/ESPEasy).
 It was created to have a quick and relatively simple way of visualizing data and interacting with the hardware (buttons & slider) in a browser.
 Especially where no bigger infrastructure like a homeautomation server is needed (the ability to write complex rules in espeasy and the ability of communication between the nodes via a simple p2p-network can often make a full blown home automation system unnecessary).